cliteka-cell/Absolute-Range-Moving-Average-Strategy/README.md

 * When the price hits the extreme outer bands, the algorithm enters a trade assuming the price will revert to the mean.

 ![yahoo graph with ranges.png](https://github.com/cliteka-cell/Absolute-Range-Moving-Average-Strategy/blob/main/yahoo%20graph%20with%20ranges.png?raw=true)
+This plot shows the "rubber band" logic in action.
+The dynamic bands automatically widen during high-volatility periods to filter out random price noise, ensuring the algorithm only enters trades when the price reaches a true mathematical extreme.

 ## Dynamic Volatility Filter
 The core edge of this algorithm comes from its context awareness.
 Market volatility in 2012 was entirely different from the 2020 pandemic.